ibm-cloud-docs/discovery-data/domain-pattern.md

 1. To apply the pattern immediately, choose the collection and field where you want to apply the enrichments from the model, and then click **Apply**.

-When Discovery finds text in a document that matches a pattern that you defined, it is annotated in the `enriched_{fieldname}.entities` field.
+When {{site.data.keyword.discoveryshort}} finds text in a document that matches a pattern that you defined, it is annotated in the `enriched_{fieldname}.entities` field.
 You can find it by checking the `enriched_{fieldname}.entities.model_name` field for your pattern name.

 ## Downloading a pattern
 {: #patterns-download}